cataclysmbnteam/Cataclysm-BN/doc/COMPILING/COMPILING.md

 # BSDs

-There are reports of CDDA building fine on recent OpenBSD and FreeBSD machines (with appropriately recent compilers), and there is some work being done on making the `Makefile` "just work", however we're far from that and BSDs support is mostly based on user contributions.
+There are reports of CBN building fine on recent OpenBSD and FreeBSD machines (with appropriately recent compilers), and there is some work being done on making the `Makefile` "just work", however we're far from that and BSDs support is mostly based on user contributions.
 Your mileage may vary.
 So far essentially all testing has been on amd64, but there is no (known) reason that other architectures shouldn't work, in principle.

 ### Building on FreeBSD/amd64 10.1 with the system compiler